ello/wtf/README.md

 Emoji Support is baked in, just like the main site.
 Use colons to wrap [the emoji you want](http://www.emoji-cheat-sheet.com) to use: `:bread:` or `:ello:` :bread: :+1:

-## Making changes and previewing them locally
+## Making changes & previewing them locally with Docker

+This is an easier alternative to the Jekyll install option below.

 1. Download and install [Github for Mac](https://desktop.github.com/)
 2. Download and install the [Atom Editor](https://atom.io/)